-Predictably, the move has caused a backlash.
+Predictably, the move caused a backlash.
 The International Business Times, in what I can only assume is an attempted pun, describes them as “drowning in backlash”.
 Groundswell thinks it’s a “big blunder”.
 Daily Banter says it’s “exactly why everyone hates PETA”.
-Jezebel calls them “assholes”, and we can all agree Jezebel knows a thing or two about assholery.
+Jezebel calls them “assholes”.

 Of course, this is par for the course for PETA, who have previously engaged in campaigns like throwing red paint on fashion models who wear fur, juxtaposing pictures of animals with Holocaust victims, juxtaposing pictures of animals with African-American slaves, and ads featuring naked people that cross the line into pornography.

 People call these things “blunders”, but consider the alternative.
 Vegan Outreach is an extremely responsible charity doing excellent and unimpeachable work in the same area PETA is.
 Nobody has heard of them.
 Everybody has heard of PETA, precisely because of the interminable stupid debates about “did this publicity stunt cross the line?”

 While not everyone is a vegan, most people who learn enough about factory farming are upset by it.
 There is pretty much zero room for PETA to convert people from pro-factory-farming to anti-factory-farming, because there aren’t any radical grassroots pro-factory-farming activists to be found.
 Their problem isn’t lack of agreement.
 It’s lack of attention.